 Uninsured motorist coverage is auto insurance that helps pay for your medical bills and/or car repairs if you’re hit by a driver who doesn’t have valid car insurance.
 This type of insurance will protect you when an unlicensed or underage driver’s actions void their own vehicle’s coverage.

 What is Covered by Uninsured Motorist Coverage?

-Uninsured motorist coverage covers anything the other driver would be legally liable for, such as: pain and suffering, medical bills, lost wages, disfigurement, future medical and property damage.
-This type of coverage protects not just you, but anyone in the insured vehicle car when you are hit by uninsured driver.
+Uninsured motorist coverage covers anything the other driver would be legally liable for, such as pain and suffering, medical bills, lost wages, disfigurement, future medical and property damage.
+This type of coverage protects not just you, but anyone in the insured vehicle car when you are hit by an uninsured driver.
 It will also cover the insured when she is operating someone else’s vehicle.
 (It will not cover the passengers in the latter situation.)

 How Much Uninsured Motorist Coverage Do I Need?

-Still have questions?
+Do you still have questions?
 Feel free to visit our uninsured motorist accident page or call us to review your policy.